How to Wax a Car By Hand Like a Pro (With Pictures)

 The priciest of the three is ceramic coating.
 This is very popular now, especially among supercar enthusiasts and classic car collectors.
 It can withstand extremely high temperatures, and also holds its own against acids and chemicals.

 A professional-grade ceramic coating is a lot more difficult to apply than a traditional car wax.
-However, our spray ceramic coating (Ceramic Shine) is an alternative to a pro-level ceramic coating that’s very easy to apply.
+However, our spray ceramic coating (Ceramic Spray) is an alternative to a pro-level ceramic coating that’s very easy to apply.
 You’ll get up to a year’s worth of protection and great shine with this product.

 Best Weather For Waxing Your Car